-Edward Bawden, (1903 –1989) was an English painter, illustrator and graphic artist, known for his prints, book covers, posters, and garden metalwork furniture.
-Bawden taught at the Royal College of Art, where he had been a student, worked as a commercial artist and served as a war artist in World War Two.
+Edward Bawden, (10 March 1903 – 21 November 1989) was an English painter, illustrator and graphic artist, known for his prints, book covers, posters, and garden metalwork furniture.
+Bawden taught at the Royal College of Art, where he had been a student, worked as a commercial artist and served as a war artist in World War II.
 He was a fine watercolour painter but worked in many different media.
 He illustrated several books and painted murals in both the 1930s and 1960s.
 He was admired by Edward Gorey, David Gentleman and other graphic artists, and his work and career is often associated with that of his contemporary Eric Ravilious.